dataform-co/dataform/content/docs/getting-started-tutorial/managing-dependencies.md

 2. Define your dataset:

-- To create your table, you're going to be using the below query:
+- To create your table, use the following query:

 ```sql
 SELECT